 2021 Incentive Plan - On July 16, 2021, the Company adopted the 2021 Equity Incentive Plan (the "2021 Plan") in order to provide a means through which to attract, retain, and motivate key personnel.
-Awards available for grant under the 2021 Plan include non-qualified and incentive stock options, restricted shares of our common stock, and other equity-based awards tied to the value of our common stock and cash-based awards.
+Awards available for grant under the 2021 Plan include non-qualified and incentive stock options, restricted shares of the Company's common stock, and other equity-based awards tied to the value of the Company's common stock and cash-based awards.

-During the quarter ended March 31, 2023, upon the settlement date of certain outstanding equity awards, shares were withheld to cover the required withholding tax, which was based on the value of a share on the settlement date as determined by the closing price of our common stock on the trading day of the applicable settlement date.
-The remaining shares were delivered to the recipient as shares of our common stock.
-The amount remitted to the tax authorities for the employees' tax obligation was reflected as a financing activity on our consolidated statements of cash flows.
-These shares withheld by us as a result of the net settlement of equity awards issued under the 2021 Plan were not considered issued and outstanding.
+During the six months ended June 30, 2023, upon the settlement date of certain outstanding equity awards, shares were withheld to cover the required withholding tax, which was based on the value of a share on the settlement date as determined by the closing price of our common stock on the trading day of the applicable settlement date.
+The remaining shares were delivered to the recipient as shares of the Company's common stock.
+The amount remitted to the tax authorities for the employees' tax obligation was reflected as a financing activity on the Company's consolidated statements of cash flows.
+These shares withheld by the Company as a result of the net settlement of equity awards issued under the 2021 Plan were not considered issued and outstanding.
 These shares were returned to the 2021 Plan reserve and are available for future issuance thereunder.
-We may also require employees to sell a portion of the shares that they received upon the vesting of equity awards in order to cover any required withholding taxes.
+For vesting events where shares are not withheld, the Company required employees to sell a portion of the shares that they received upon the vesting of equity awards in order to cover any required withholding taxes.

-Equity Award Conversion - During the year ended December 31, 2021, and in connection with the Company's initial public offering ("IPO"), all outstanding unvested Incentive Units were replaced with newly issued shares of our restricted common stock.
-Vested Incentive Units were exchanged into shares of our common stock using the same formula as unvested Incentive Units (together, the "Equity Award Conversion").
+Equity Award Conversion - During the year ended December 31, 2021, and in connection with the Company's initial public offering ("IPO"), all outstanding unvested Incentive Units were replaced with newly issued shares of the Company's restricted common stock.
+Vested Incentive Units were exchanged into shares of the Company's common stock using the same formula as unvested Incentive Units (together, the "Equity Award Conversion").
 The restricted shares of common stock that the holders received in exchange for their unvested B-1 Units are subject to the same vesting terms that applied to the B-1 Units prior to the Equity Award Conversion.

 The restricted stock awards issued to replace B-2 Units vest based upon achievement of one or more hurdles, which are substantially the same as the previous market-condition vesting criteria of the B-2 Units.
 Although the restricted stock awards that replace the B-2 Units do not contain an explicit service condition, the vesting is subject to continued employment, resulting in a derived service period.
-For additional information on the Equity Award Conversion, see Note 13 of the Notes to the Consolidated Financial Statements for the year ended December 30, 2022, in the Annual Report.
+For additional information on the Equity Award Conversion, see Note 13 of the Notes to the Consolidated Financial Statements for the fiscal year ended December 30, 2022, in the Annual Report.